Explore health content from A to Z.

 ACETAMINOPHEN (a set a MEE noe fen) is a pain reliever.
 It is used to treat mild pain and fever.

 Take this medicine by mouth.
-This medicine comes in more than one concentration.
-Check the concentration on the label before every dose to make sure you are giving the right dose.
 Follow the directions on the package or prescription label.
 Shake well before using.
 Use a specially marked spoon or dropper to measure each dose.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
+Take your medicine at regular intervals.
 Do not take your medicine more often than directed.